Today I am sharing something that I never thought I would make -- a Homemade Natural Blue Food Coloring Recipe.

 Don't Feel Like DIYing?

-If you'd rather not have to make your own natural blue food coloring, or would like an option that will work for an acidic recipe, here is a link to another good natural blue food coloring.
+If you’d rather not have to make your own natural blue food coloring or would like an option that will work for an acidic recipe, here is a link to a set of good natural food coloring including blue.

 The top photo, “Blue in the Ware” is copyright (c) 2012 Peter Taylor and made available under a Attribution-Generic 2.0 license.